Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Crisis Management Project in Anticipation of Large-Scale Earthquake Disasters

-A crisis management system has been put in place for the event of a massive disaster, such as the predicted Nankai Trough earthquake or natural disasters due to climate change.
+A crisis management system has been put in place in the event of a massive disaster, such as the predicted Nankai Trough earthquake or natural disasters due to climate change.
 This system is based on the principles of human life first, community support, and early recovery.
-Specifically, in addition to infrastructure and system measures based on the Crisis Management Project, resilience training has been conducted more than 210 times for directors and members of antidisaster departments since FY2013.
-These efforts are based on the company’s belief that improving the skills of response personnel is essential.
+Specifically, in addition to infrastructure and system measures based on the Crisis Management Project, resilience training has been conducted more than 240 times for directors and members of disaster response departments since FY2013.
+These efforts are based on the Company’s belief that improving the skills of response personnel is essential.
 Specific procedures for the recovery of affected buildings, facilities, and processes have also been established, and for alternative production in a production recovery system.

 Recovery training for design drawings and other data is also carried out so that product development can be continued even after disasters.
-In addition, workshops to strengthen crisis management not only in Toyoda Gosei companies but also at Group companies and suppliers are conducted regularly.
-Assessments using anti-earthquake measure implementation status check sheets, clarification of weak points with graphs, presentation of responses taken at Toyoda Gosei and other companies, and cooperative preparation of business continuation plans (BCP) are carried out.
+In addition, workshops to enhance crisis management not only in Toyoda Gosei companies but also at Group companies and suppliers are conducted regularly.
+Assessments using earthquake preparedness measure checklists, clarification of weak points with graphs, presentation of responses taken at Toyoda Gosei and other companies, and collaborative preparation of business continuation plans (BCP) are carried out.

 ■Disaster Response